The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: The stable De Giorgi conjecture

-The following result is similar to Lemma \ref{lem 3.1}. \begin{lem} For any $L>1$, there exists an $R(L)$ such that, there is no bounded component of $\{u=0\}$ contained in $B_{R(L)}(0)^c$ with diameter smaller than $L$. \end{lem} \begin{proof} {\bf Step 1.} For any $R$ large, take a $\varphi\in C_0^\infty(\R^2\setminus B_R)$ and test the stability condition with $\varphi|\nabla u|$.
+The following result is similar to Lemma \ref{lem 3.1}.
+However, since the calculation is a little different, we include a complete proof here. \begin{lem} For any $L>1$, there exists an $R(L)$ such that, there is no bounded component of $\{u=0\}$ contained in $B_{R(L)}(0)^c$ with diameter smaller than $L$. \end{lem} \begin{proof} {\bf Step 1.} For any $R$ large, take a $\varphi\in C_0^\infty(\R^2\setminus B_R(0))$ and test the stability condition with $\varphi|\nabla u|$.
 After some integration by parts, we obtain

 On $\partial\Omega$,

 Hence \eqref{7.0.1} can be transformed into

 Then we can use standard log cut-off test functions to show that which converges to $0$ as $R\to+\infty$.